Skip to content

 Description

-This trail from Brambrüesch to Feldis – or the other way around – leads over the gentle plateau with many vistas around the Dreibündenstein.
-At the stone monument of the former Three Leagues of Rhaetia, you can admire a 360-degree panorama extending from the town’s home mountains surrounding Chur, the Arosa and Lenzerheide, up to the Glarus Alps.
+This trail from Brambrüesch to Feldis – or vice versa – leads over the gentle and scenic plateau around the Dreibündenstein.
+At the border stone of the former three Rhaetian leagues, a 360-degree panorama can be admired, stretching from the local mountains around Chur, Arosa, and Lenzerheide to the Glarus Alps.

-The descent leads along idyllic landscapes with snow-covered forests and Alp settlements to Mutta, where you can take a comfortable ride on the chairlift to Feldis.
-The terrace on the slope of the Stätzerhornkette is the northern-most location in the mountain villages of the Domleschg.
-Cozy restaurants with sun terraces can be found in Brambrüesch, Mutta, and Feldis for enjoyment and recreation.
+The descent leads through idyllic landscapes with snowy forests and alpine settlements to Mutta, from where the chairlift conveniently takes you to Feldis.
+The terrace on the slope of the Stätzerhorn ridge is the northernmost place within the Domleschger mountain villages.
+Cozy mountain restaurants with sun terraces are available in Brambrüesch, Mutta, and Feldis for enjoyment and relaxation.

 Höhenprofil